geekdevs/sftw/README.md

 Next Steps
 ==========

-1. Allow a local config file (with some default name like `sftw.ini`) to contain connection/namespace/path params, similar to how `phpunit` employs `phpunit.xml` by default.
+1. Allow a local config file (with some default name like `sftw.ini` and CLI options to point to a new one and to disable automatic detection of the config) to contain connection/namespace/path params, similar to how `phpunit` employs `phpunit.xml` by default.